SciML/JumpProcesses.jl/docs/src/jump_types.md

             save_positions = typeof(prob) <: AbstractDiscreteProblem ? (false,true) : (true,true))
 ```

-The aggregator is the method for aggregating the constant jumps.
-These are defined
+The aggregator is the method for simulating jumps.
+They are called aggregators
+since they combine all `jumps` in a single discrete simulation algorithm.
-below. `jumps` is a `JumpSet` which is just a gathering of jumps.
-Instead of
+Aggregators are defined below. `jumps` is a `JumpSet` which is just a gathering
-passing a `JumpSet`, one may just pass a list of jumps themselves.
+of jumps.
+Instead of passing a `JumpSet`, one may just pass a list of jumps
+themselves.
 For example:

 ```julia
 JumpProblem(prob,aggregator,jump1,jump2)
 ```

-and the internals will automatically build the `JumpSet`. `save_positions` is the
+and the internals will automatically build the `JumpSet`. `save_positions`
-`save_positions` argument built by the aggregation of the constant rate jumps.
+determines whether to save the state of the system  just before and/or after
+events occur.

 Note that a `JumpProblem`/`JumpSet` can only have 1 `RegularJump` (since a
 `RegularJump` itself describes multiple processes together).
 Similarly, it can
 only have one `MassActionJump` (since it also describes multiple processes
 together).

-## Constant Rate Jump Aggregators
+## Jump Aggregators for Exact Simulation

-Constant rate jump aggregators are the methods by which constant rate
-jumps, including `MassActionJump`s, are lumped together.
-This is required in all
+Jump aggregators are methods for simulating jumps exactly.
+They are called
+aggregators since they combine all `jumps` in a single discrete simulation
+algorithm.
+Aggregators combine `jump` in different ways and offer different
+trade-offs.
+However, all aggregators describe the realization of each and every
+jump chronologically.
+Since they do not skip any jump, they are considered exact
+methods.
+Note that none of the aggregators discussed in this section can be used
+with `RegularJumps` which are used for inexact methods.

-algorithms for both speed and accuracy.
-The current methods are:
+The current aggregators are:

 - `Direct`: the Gillespie Direct method SSA.
 - `RDirect`: A variant of Gillespie's Direct method that uses rejection to